How to Play Poker

 And know them well.

-In these, you can guess the poker cards they have and the strategies, plays and tricks that they have in mind.
-So, the first tip, if you want to learn how to play advanced poker, is to be able to read your opponent's emotions and control your own.
+You can tell a lot about a poker player, and their strategy, through their body language.
+This can help you guess the poker cards they have and the hands they may be chasing, along with the plays and tricks that they have in mind.
+So, the first tip, if you want to learn how to play advanced poker, is to be able to read your opponent’s emotions and control your own.

 Ways to Read a Poker Opponent